University of Arkansas: Notable people

 Though neither attended the university, both President Bill Clinton and presidential nominee Hillary Clinton taught at the university's law school in the early 1970s.
 The house where they lived in Fayetteville is now a historic site and museum.

 The University of Arkansas Alumni Association operates chapters in 30 states throughout the United States.
 Throughout the university's history, faculty, alumni, and former students have played prominent roles in many different fields.
 Among its Distinguished Alumni is Ricardo Martinelli, former president of the Republic of Panama from 2009 to 2014.
 Seventeen Arkansas graduates have held the position of governor, including the former Governor of Arkansas Asa Hutchinson.
 Twenty-six University of Arkansas graduates have represented the state of Arkansas in the United States House of Representatives, including at least one in every Congress from the start of the 57th Congress in 1901 to 2009.
 Six Arkansas graduates have held at least one US Senate seat from Arkansas since 1945.
 From 1979 to 2003, both seats were held by Arkansas graduates: the late J. William Fulbright and current US Senator John Boozman.

 Arkansas alumni have also become prominent in the music world.
-Singer songwriter Ben Rector graduated from The University of Arkansas in 2009.
-A notable single of his includes "Brand New", which was featured in the trailer for the Nicholas Sparks film The Choice.
+Singer songwriter Ben Rector graduated in 2009.